rlugojr/linkurious-enterprise-manual/getting-started/install.md

 5. If your deployment is security critical, please make sure that you will not run Linkurious with a `root` account.

+6. Make sure that you have Java JDK installed by typing `javac -version` in a terminal.
+If needed, [install Java JDK for Linux](https://docs.oracle.com/javase/7/docs/webnotes/install/linux/linux-jdk.html).

-5. Make sure that Neo4j is running.
+7. Make sure that Neo4j is running.

-6. Run `linkurious-linux\start.sh` to launch Linnkurious.
+8. Run `linkurious-linux\start.sh` to launch Linnkurious.

 ### Mac OSX systems